Jamakhandi: Demographics

 As of 2011 India census, Jamakhandi had a population of 68,398.
 Males constitute 50% of the population and females 50%.
 Jamkhandi has an average literacy rate of 60%: male literacy is 67%, and female literacy is 52%.
 In Jamakhandi, 14% of the population is under 6 years of age.
 As for 2023, there are 470,176 people and 90,067 households.
 The population of Jamakhandi is quite diverse one in terms of religion, language and culture.
 Kannada is the main language.

 Attractions

-The Royal Palace of Patwardhans is the main attraction of Jamkhandi town.
+The Royal Palace of Patwardhans, the Ramatirtha Palace is the main attraction of Jamkhandi town.